arXiv/arxiv-docs/help/moderation/appeals.md

 If your appeal is accepted, the message you receive from The arXiv Content Management & User Support Team will have instructions for resubmission (if needed), or will provide you with the [status](/help/submit_status) of your submission.
 In some instances it may be required that you make some changes in order to accommodate the appellate moderators' decision.

-*Note* that for submissions that have been reclassified, they will not receive a second "new" announcement within the category.
+*Note* that for submissions that have been reclassified, they will not receive a "new" announcement within the changed category.

 <span id="denied"></span>
 ## What if my appeal is denied?